wisalarayech/portfolio/README.md

 ## Objective

-To build a professional profile oriented toward **international trade, administration, communication, and export-related activities**, while continuously developing my skills in a global context.
+To build a professional profile oriented toward **international trade, export-related activities, administration and communication**, while continuously developing my skills in a global context.

 ---